MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Potentially sync External Group ACLs

-If you don't implement Entra ID Groups in your system, you will need to create External Groups calling Graph APIs and maintain sync state of the memebership of these groups with your systems groups.
+If you don't implement Entra ID Groups in your system, you will need to create External Groups calling Graph APIs and maintain sync state of the membership of these groups with your systems groups.

 ### Multi-parameter prompt complexity